PantalaLabs/BionicGlove/README.md

 WINDOWS / LoopMIDI

-In this situation the M4L component will send a MIDI message to LoopMIDI and Ableton will receive thru MIDI From/All Ins.
+In this situation the M4L component will send a MIDI message to LoopMIDI and Ableton will receive it from LoopMIDI thru MIDI From/All Ins.

 1. Download and install https://www.tobias-erichsen.de/software/loopmidi.html